5e3/CompoundFs/README.md

 directory structure alongside potentially multiple user-supplied data files.
 The whole compound file structure can easily be moved or send around as it exists in a single OS file.

-### Transactional
+### Transactional Write-Operations
-Write-operations can either succeed completely or they appear as if they have never happend at all.
+Write-operations either succeed entirely or appear as if they have never happend at all.
-Application crashes, power-failures or file-system exceptions cannot cripple existing file-data as a result of that.
+Application crashes, power-failures or file-system exceptions can never cripple existing file-data.
-Internal meta data is only manipulated by successfull transactions.
-Incomplete transactions are ignored and rolled-back.
+File meta data is only manipulated by successfull transactions.
+Incomplete transactions are ignored and eventually rolled back.

+### Two Phase Write-Operations
+A write-operation can consist of a first phase were any number of directory manipulations and file creation/append/delete or bulk-write operations can take place.
+The writer's changes are at first only visible for the writer itself while multiple readers still see the state of the file as it was before the beginning of the write operation.
+The end of the write-operation consists of a short commit-phase which makes all changes visible for everybody.
+During the commit-phase no readers can access the file.

 # General Organization